This section documents procedures applicable to all degree options.

 Note that readmission goes through a process similar to when students were first admitted to the program.
 The admissions committee looks at the students record, and the student’s advisor is consulted.
 Depending on the time away from the program, a student might have to justify ‘old’ course work at the time of readmission.

 Graduate students can register in courses at the 4000 (senior), 5000 (beginning graduate), and 6000 (advanced graduate) level.
-See our website for a list of courses available for graduate students.
+See the list of courses available for graduate students.
+Not all courses will count for all graduate degrees, see the notes by each course for details.
 In special cases, when students have been admitted with deficiencies in their computing background, they may be required to take courses at the 2000 (sophomore) or 3000 (junior) level, beyond their regular graduate program requirements.
 See Background Deficiencies for further details.

 Students currently enrolled in the graduate program are eligible to pre-register for courses.
 This normally takes place in October and March.
 Students are strongly encouraged to take advantage of pre-registration since (a) courses might be cancelled for lack of enrollment if not enough pre-register (especially Spring Semester classes when relatively few new students enter the program) and (b) it is your best opportunity for getting into the courses you want.

 After pre-registration, Fall courses are typically locked so that students may not add them online.
 Courses normally stay locked until after new students entering the program for Fall semester have had a chance to be added.
-After this time (typically the Friday before classes begin), courses will be opened for add/drop access online.
+After this time, courses will be opened for add/drop access online.

 All CS graduate courses are normally open to CS graduate students only.
-Non-CS graduate students will be required to supply a written request from their advisor to gain permission to enroll in a CS course.
+Non-CS graduate students will need to request a force-add into the course.

 The deadlines in a typical semester are structured as follows using two parameters: x (the date when classes start) and y (the date when final grades are due).
 These are approximate guidelines only.
 The ordinal sequence of events will be maintained although the specific “gaps” may not.
 To get the authoritative answer, consult the academic calendar available on the main VT website: http://www.vt.edu.